digital-loukoum/gravity/documentation/src/routes/changelog/index.md

+## 0.9.35

+- apply new `esrun` dependency strategy to `gravity build`, which add support for typescript aliases starting with a letter when running `gravity build`.

 ## 0.9.34

-- update `esrun` to version 3.2.8 that add support for typescript aliases starting with a letter.
+- update `esrun` to version 3.2.8 that add support for typescript aliases starting with a letter when running `gravity dev`.

 ## 0.9.33